benpages/netlify_starter_site/src/blog/one-bag-travel.md

 ---
-title: The Ultimate Guide to One Bag Travel
+title: 'One Bag Travel: The Complete Guide (Packing List Included)'
 titleShort: One Bag Travel (Guide)
 tags: ['post', 'featured']
-date: 2022-01-12
+date: 2023-11-24
-description: Learn how to pack for one bag travel.
-You’ll discover unique gear and hacks to ditch the suitcase, breeze through airports & travel freely.
+description: 'Join the One Bag Travel movement with this guide: best backpacks, packing tips, packing list, and much more.
+Models by Tortuga, Osprey, and Aer.'
 image: /assets/blog/one-bag-travel.jpg
 imageAlt: One bag travel guide
 mySlug: one-bag-travel